mmaheanhasan/Oasis-Labs/README.md

 ## What's next for OASIS Labs

-- Going to Polygon mainnet with at least a hundred talented developers, creators and researchers while integrating with all the tools mentioned above in the "What It Does" mainnet section.
+- Going to Polygon mainnet with at least a hundred talented developers, creators and researchers while integrating with all the tools mentioned above in the "What It Does" Polygon mainnet section.